 Want to know what Chiang Rai is really like?
 Watch this fun vlog ↡

 Day 2 – Blue Temple and Big White Buddha

-On the second day we’ll visit the Blue Temple and the Big White Buddha.
-This day will be filled with a mix of white and blue colours.
+On the second day, we’ll visit the Blue Temple and the Big White Buddha.
+This day will be filled with a mix of white and blue colors.

-The Blue Temple or Was Rong Suea Tenis a smaller temple and as the name states, is entirely blue.
-The blue colour represents Buddha’s teachings and moral codes called the Dharma.
-There are many statues of dragons rising up in the sky surrounding this temple and loads of gold decorations.
+The Blue Temple or Was Rong Suea Tenis a smaller temple, and as the name states, it is entirely blue.
+The blue color represents Buddha’s teachings, and moral codes called the Dharma.
+There are many statues of dragons rising in the sky surrounding this temple and loads of gold decorations.

-When you enter the temple you’ll find a huge blue altar, covered with gold and glitter.
+When you enter the temple, you’ll find a huge blue altar covered with gold and glitter.
 On top of this altar sits a large white Buddha statue.
 This altar represents the spirits.
-It is really something special to see, as the white Buddha statue stands out between all the blue colours.
+It is really something special to see, as the white Buddha statue stands out among all the blue colors.

-There is a large set of stairs that lead up to the buddha, decorated with dragons.
-In the buddha statue there is a lift that takes you up to the top, to enjoy the magical view over the landscape of Chiang Rai.
+There is a large set of stairs that lead up to the Buddha, decorated with dragons.
+In the buddha statue, there is a lift that takes you up to the top to enjoy the magical view over Chiang Rai’s landscape.
 The best time to visit the Big White Buddha is during sunset.

 You can visit both the Blue Temple and the Big White Buddha for free.